peter-tackage/genetic-sound/README.md

 This is a short description of the current state of the generic operators used in the algorithm and their strategies.

+## Fitness

+Fitness is evaluate as the sum of the differences between the samples of the individual rendered on the audio canvas and the original source audio.

+Thus, a lower fitness value is better.

 ## Selection

 A Selector returns a single individual from the population to define a parent for the next generation.
 All selection is currently performed on a fitness sorted population.